andyrdt/andyrdt.github.io/_posts/2022-05-24-stablecoins.markdown

 - Every $$n$$ blocks, the votes are tallied, and the median is selected as the new price.
 - Miners who voted within 1 standard deviation of the median are rewarded with some amount of UST.
 Miners who did not may be punished by having their stakes slashed.

-This standard oracle mechansim allows the (approximated) market price of UST to be continuously updated and available on-chain.
+This standard oracle mechanism allows the (approximated) market price of UST to be continuously updated and available on-chain.
 The same mechanism can be used to approximate the price of Luna.

 #### Price correction mechanism
 Next, we consider how the system reacts to price deviations.
 When the price of UST deviates from its peg of 1 USD, the system must react and push the price back towards 1 USD.